Consensys/doc.rollups/docs/index.md

 ConsenSys Rollups introduces a centralized actor called an operator which consists of a manager and engine.
 The operator receives and executes transactions, manages the state, and submits batch transactions to the Ethereum network.

-Blockchain nodes do not re-execute the transactions; they wait until the operators reach consensus.
+The blockchain nodes do not re-execute the transactions.

 ![ConsenSys Rollups workflow](Images/Operator_Flow.png)